Samsø: Geography

 The soil and geology of the northern part of the island is made up of sand and gravel deposited during the deglaciation, while the southern part is made of both areas of boulder clay (moræneler) and outwash plains (smeltevandsslette).

 The North Island is divided from the South Island by the artificial Kanhave canal.
 Here a larger part of the countryside is uncultivated and it presents a wavy landscape of meadows and small patches of woodland and heath.
 Like the rest of Samsø, the coastline is characterized by steep cliffs and stony beaches, with some sandy beaches in between suited for bathing.
 Issehoved is Samsø's northernmost point and presents what have been described as a miniature of Skagens "Grenen".
-The small towns of Nordby, Mårup and Langør is situated on the North Island.
+The small towns of Nordby, Mårup and Langør are situated on the North Island.
 Just north of Nordby is the world's biggest permanent labyrinth named 'Labyrinten', founded in the year 2000.
 It comprise a 60,000 m2 patch of conifer woodland, grown on a previous christmas tree plantation.
 Northwest of Nordby, is the hill of Ballebjerg, Samsøs highest point, reaching 64 m.
 Near the village of Mårup is the harbour of Mårup Havn.
 In the summer months (17 June to 22 August) the old wooden freight-ship M/S Tunø, ferry passengers back and forth from here to the island of Tunø just west of Samsø, two days a week.
 Other two days of the week, the same boat is offering seal-safaris from Langør at Stavns Fjord.